 How does Straits Clan ensure that the club remains exclusive yet inclusive?

 We also have a diverse programming calendar with a variety of talks, showcases, performances and workshops, giving members access to a variety of exclusive experiences and world-class content.
-Across culture, business, well-being and causes, our events feature globally renowned individuals including Matthieu Ricard, Danny Meyer, Isaac McHale, Ivan Heng and Iron and Wine.
+Across culture, business, well-being and causes, our events feature globally renowned individuals, including Matthieu Ricard, Danny Meyer, Isaac McHale, Ivan Heng and Iron & Wine.
 Members can gather at the Attic, the club’s event hall, for an inspiring sharing session, have a drink at the bar with a celebrity chef, or take part in an enlightening panel discussion on how technology is changing the retail industry.

 Our range of membership categories helps to create accessibility regardless of industry, age or economics.
-The fee is lower for those under 30 and those under the non-profit sector because we recognise that there are individuals in these categories who could contribute greatly to our vision.
+The fee is lower for those under 30 and those in the non-profit sector because we recognise that there are individuals in these categories who could contribute greatly to our vision.
 Essentially, Straits Clan revolves around the meeting of minds, mindsets and a common vision.
-We wanted to bring together a community of socially and intellectually curious individuals who want to venture outside their circles or professions and build connections in a genuine and meaningful way.
+We want to bring together a community of socially and intellectually curious individuals who want to venture outside their circles or professions and build connections in a genuine and meaningful way.

+Globally, it is rare to achieve a near equal male-to-female representation as clubs tend to tilt towards male representation.
 What steps did Straits Clan take to achieve this?
-Why is it important to Straits Clan to have near equal male-to-female representation, local-to-non-local representation as well as in ensuring that no single industry dominates by majority?
+Why is it important to Straits Clan to have near equal male-to-female representation, local-to-non-local representation, as well as ensure that no single industry dominates?

-We’ve also created different membership categories to make for an accessible platform regardless of industry, age, gender, background or economics.
+We have also created different membership categories to make for an accessible platform regardless of industry, age, gender, background or economics.
 Essentially, Straits Clan revolves around the meeting of minds, mindsets and a common vision.
-We wanted to bring together a community of socially and emotionally curious individuals who want to venture outside their circles or professions and build connections in a genuine and meaningful way.
+We want to bring together a community of socially and emotionally curious individuals who want to venture outside their circles or professions and build connections in a genuine and meaningful way.
 We hope this community is one that is entrepreneurial, creative and interested in seeing social change happen.
 We will create an environment where people will feel at ease striking up conversation with one another, regardless of who they are and what they represent.

-“Straits Clan in its very essence is an idea.”
+“Straits Clan, in its very essence, is an idea.”